Skip to Content

 Use a rubber spatula to scrape the sides of the bowl and beat in the egg and vanilla extract.

-Scrape the sides of the bowl again and add the remaining dry ingredients except for the chocolate chips.
+Scrape the sides of the bowl again and add the remaining dry ingredients to the wet ingredients except for the chocolate chips.
 Beat on high speed until everything is incorporated and a sticky dough forms.
 Beat in the chocolate chips.

 Keto chocolate chip cookie dough in a stand mixer